 The executive vice president for academic affairs and provost is the second ranking officer of the university and is empowered to act for the president in the absence of the chief executive officer.
 The provost has the responsibility for the overall supervision of academic affairs of the university.
 This officer is appointed by the president and confirmed by the Board of Trustees and is responsible for curriculum development and academic standards in the schools and colleges of the Columbia campus and represents all campuses of the university system on academic issues to the Commission on Higher Education.
 The provost also supervises such academic support services as the university libraries, records and registration, and the university press and will, when requested to do so by the president, represent the president at such times and places as may be appropriate.
-Serving under the executive vice president for academic affairs and provost are the vice president and chief information officer, vice provost and executive dean for regional campuses and continuing education, associate provosts, the academic deans and department chairs.
+Serving under the executive vice president for academic affairs, vice provost for faculty development, vice provost for system affairs and executive dean for regional campuses and continuing education, vice provost for academic support, associate and assistant provosts, the academic deans and department chairs.